 Since the Ha Noi – Lao Cai expressway has been put into operation, the time for moving from Hanoi to Sapa by bus is only 5 hours – compared to 7 hours traveling by train.
 Moreover, traveling by bus, you could go straight to Sapa town, not having to stop at stop point Lao Cai as the trains do.
 The buses run many trips during the day, departing from Hanoi at 6 am, 2 pm and 10 pm.
 However, traveling by bus can be a problem in the rainy season.

-On the Sapa – Hanoi route there are two options: sleeper bus (fare starts from $ 9) and luxury limousine (fare starts from $ 19).
+On the Sapa – Hanoi route there are two options: Sleeper bus (fare starts from $ 10) and 9-Seat Luxury Limousine D-Car (fare starts from $ 19).
 You may take the night bus, departing from Hanoi at 10 pm to save one night staying at the hotel.
 However, the opportunity to enjoy the view of the mountains through the window would be missed.

 Find more about choosing the most suitable bus from Hanoi to Sapa